pichim/PES_Board/README.md

 #### Resources

-All additional technical information such as schematics and pin maps for the PES board can be found in a folder [/docs/datasheets/pes_board_data](/docs/datasheets/pes_board_data).
+All additional technical information such as schematics and pin maps for the PES board can be found [here](/docs/datasheets/pes_board_data).
 Also included there are CAD files of the combined Nucleo F446RE and PES board in `.3dxml` extensions (for 3Dexperience).

 #### Pheripherals